BEPCTA/CNN-implementations/README.md

-# CNN implementations from scratch
+# some classroom experimentations with CNN

+## 1 Implementation of Forward and backpropagation in NumPy.